-I love when Sephora puts out a new Favorites Set.
+I’m here to bring you my Sephora Sun Safety Kit 2018 review.
+Sephora usually tempts me when it puts out a new Favorites Set.
 These sets retail for a lot less than the value of the items inside.
 As long as the items you plan on keeping exceed the value of the price you pay for the set, it is a good deal.
 This is one of my favorite ways to sample new items, and I like the sets even more when they have some full-sized items inside.
 While paying for samples is something I do often with subscription boxes, I limit how often I pay for samples in sets.
 The mystery of subscription boxes and desire to get things I would never purchase prevails in that case.
 When a set only has samples and costs over $20, I am less likely to purchase it.
 Paying for samples is not always a bad thing, especially when sets have items you really want to try, and you have not been able to get them for free or as a GWP.

 The Sun Safety Kit is usually my favorite of the kits Sephora puts out.
 It retails for $36 and has an estimated value of $161 (which I dispute below).
 I’ve purchased one every year since 2013 so this is my sixth one.
 Sephora donates $20 from every kit to the Memorial Sloan Kettering Cancer Center and $5 (up to $200,000) to The Skin Cancer Foundation.
 My Dad had skin cancer so I approve of these causes.
 I also use a lot of sunscreen to hopefully avoid getting skin cancer myself.
 Even if all the companies donate the products (and I am not sure they do), this is not really a money-maker for Sephora.
 By the time they pay all the costs associated with selling the product, it is probably a wash.
 This is more about raising money for a good cause than making money.
 It also gives consumers a chance to try some new things.
 If they should fall in love with something, then real money can exchange hands in the future.